checkly/terraform-provider-checkly/docs/guides/support-for-terraform-0.12.md

-# Support for terraform 0.12
+# Support for Terraform 0.12
-If you're still using terraform 0.12 and are not ready to upgrade yet, you can still still use checkly provider, please follow the following instructions to set it up:
+If you're still using Terraform 0.12 and are not ready to upgrade yet, you can still still use checkly provider, please follow the following instructions to set it up:

-1. make sure terraform 0.12 is installed on your system
+1. Make sure terraform 0.12 is installed on your system

 2. Install checkly provider